dhaberst/ArduinoFun/README.md

 Skipped chapter 3/6.

 ## Ideas to implement
-A breakout game using the 8x8 matrix and buttons/potentiometer A continous prime generator that flashes a light when it finds one and adds it to a list
+A breakout game using the 8x8 matrix and buttons/potentiometer.<br>
+A continous prime generator that flashes a light when it finds one and adds it to a list.